-To successfully sue for defamation in Wyoming, a plaintiff must prove that the defamation was published or broadcast and heard by more than one person, that the statement was not factual, and that it has caused harm.
-For public figures, there is the added burden of proving malicious intent.
-There is a one year statute of limitations for filing a defamation lawsuit in Wyoming.
-Also, both W.S.
-1-29-104 and 1-29-105 do not protect speech that is blasphemous or indecent.
+To successfully sue for defamation in Wyoming, a plaintiff must prove that the statement was a) published or broadcast and heard by more than one person, b) not factual, and c) caused harm.

 Private Figure or Public Figure

-Those who are in the public spotlight or are thought of as being famous or well-known by reasonable people in the community are held to higher standards when it comes to proving defamation.
-In addition to the other requirements, they must also show that there was malicious intent in the publication or broadcast of the defaming statements.
-Radio and television stations are not held liable for what public officials say on the air.
+Those who are in the public spotlight or well-known in a given community are held to higher standards when it comes to proving defamation.
+In addition to the other requirements, they must also show that the defendant acted with actual malice.

-One of the main defenses allowed for defamation lawsuits in Wyoming is truth.
-If the statements that were written or spoken are able to be proved as true, there is no grounds for winning a defamation lawsuit.
-A judge will also take into consideration whether the claim is about a privileged statement, such as court proceedings in some cases or information relayed about public meetings – when there is no malicious intent.
+The truth is the primary defense for defamation in Wyoming — and across the country.
+If a statement is proven to be true, the defendant almost always wins.
+A judge will also take into consideration whether the claim is a privileged account, such as court proceedings in some cases or information relayed about public meetings – when there is no malicious intent.

 In Wyoming, plaintiffs can argue defamation per se against defendants who make accusations about a person’s professional ethics, criminality, promiscuity, or the acquisition of a contagious disease.